Sir Terry Pratchett passed away on March 12th, 2015.

 True words.
 What does it mean, in the webs of significance and connotation, the imaginary world driven by stories and semantics that all of us inhabit, to be truly dead?
 What, precisely, is our existence?

-At any rate, if my experience is anything to judge by—and the experiences of others whom I have spoken to, or whose words I’ve read—the ripples that he caused in our world will not die away for a very, very long time.
+At any rate, if my experience is anything to go by—and the experiences of others whom I have spoken to, or whose words I’ve read—the ripples that he caused in our world will not die away for a very, very long time.

 GNU TERRY PRATCHETT